 In an organization that has developed a culture of high engagement, visitors can feel the energy and passion as they walk around the building.
 The sense of caring about coworkers and customers is palpable.
 Employees collaborate.
 Both staff and customers feel appreciated and valued.

-A third-party survey is the best way to measure employee engagement and it provides a useful picture of organizational culture.
+is the best way to measure employee engagement.
+It also provides a useful picture of organizational culture.
 At Energage, we look at three things:

 - Motivation: Are employees motivated to give their best to a project?
 Or do they give the minimal amount of effort required to meet the parameters provided to them?